 Northern Giant Petrel

-The Northern Giant Petrel (Macronectes halli), also known as the Hall’s Giant Petrel, is a is a large seabird of the southern oceans.
+The Northern Giant Petrels (Macronectes halli), also known as the Hall’s Giant Petrel, is a large seabird of the southern oceans.
 Its distribution overlaps broadly with the similar Southern Giant Petrel, though it overall is centered slightly further north.

 Description

-The Northern Giant Petrel averages 90 cm (35 in) in length.
-Its plumage consists of grey-brown body with lighter colored forehead, sides of face, and chin.
+The Northern Giant Petrels averages 90 cm (35 in) in length.
+Its plumage consists of a grey-brown body with a lighter-colored forehead, sides of face, and chin.
 Its bill is between 90–105 mm (3.5–4.1 in) long and is pinkish yellow with a brown tip, and its eyes are grey.

 Range and habitat